Icepops is the International Copyright-Literacy Event with Playful Opportunities for Practitioners and Scholars.

 Who should attend?

 The event was partly inspired by the IFLA one day seminar held in August 2017 on Models of Copyright Education in Information Literacy Programs.
-The focus will be on creativity and playful approaches to copyright literacy.

 Booking and costs: